-Fineco Bank offers a good level of customer service in the UK, with live chat, email and telephone all available.
+Fineco Bank offers an excellent level of customer service in the UK, with live chat, email, and telephone all available.
 Whilst it is not 24/7 Fineco do offer support Monday to Friday between 8 am and 9 pm.
 My phone call was answered instantly by a knowledgeable, courteous agent.

 I did find the live chat a little bit slow to respond and at times it would not work at all but this will obviously vary depending on the time of your enquiry.

-Fineco does offer a 24/7 emergency service for a lost or stolen card.
+Fineco does offer a 24/7 emergency service for lost or stolen cards.